 As more companies turn to data to help their business, it’s clear that for any analytical initiatives to be successful, the CEO must be actively involved.

 A study by McKinsey & Company found that “senior leader involvement and organizational structure plays a critical role in how effective (or not) a company’s use of analytics are.”

 The study found that “44% of high-performing companies said that most initiatives are sponsored by the CEO; only 16% of low-performing organizations make that claim.”
 Overall, the survey found that company leaders are “less involved in analytics efforts than they are in digital activities.”

-Companies are investing billions of in big data and analytics, but many projects and programs are failing to meet expectations.
+Companies are investing billions in big data and analytics, but many projects and programs are failing to meet expectations.
 If you’re like many CEOs’, you don’t trust your data or how your teams are using it.
 For this to change, you must be engaged in the business intelligence (BI) initiatives of your company.

 Your involvement, in addition to defining and leading the strategic direction of your company’s analytics programs, should include monitoring several key performance indicators (KPIs).
-These will provide you a clear picture of your business performance, from manufacturing to sales to revenue goals.
+These will provide you with a clear picture of your business performance, from manufacturing to sales to revenue goals.